chleef/robo-advisor/README.md

 ### To Run:

 ```
-python shopping_cart.py
+python app/robo_advisor.py
 ```
-Then, follow the prompts and insert your chosen items, and decide if you want the emailed receipt.
+Then, follow the prompts to insert your chosen ticker.